Working with General Journals

 Most financial transactions are posted to the general ledger through dedicated business documents, such as purchase invoices and sales orders.
-For business activities that are not represented by a document in Financials, such as smaller expenses or cash receipts, you can create the related transactions by posting journal lines in the General Journal window.
+For business activities that are not represented by a document in Dynamics 365, such as smaller expenses or cash receipts, you can create the related transactions by posting journal lines in the General Journal window.
 For more information, see How to: Post Transactions Directly to the General Ledger.

 For example, you can post employees' expenditure of own money on business-related expenses, for later reimbursement.
 For more information, see How to: Record and Reimburse Employees' Expenses.